Security-Onion-Solutions/securityonion-docs/beats.rst

 To check your current version of Elastic, navigate to the Management section in Kibana.
 The version should be displayed on the screen.

-Alternatively, run the following command from your master server, or Dev tools:
+Alternatively, run the following command from your master server:

 ``curl localhost:9200``

 Installation
 ------------